 I do not sew.

 So, I'd give anyone who reads regularly or knows me, a HALF a guess as to what I would make.

 Gather your tools: Embroidery thread, sharp scissors, a needle, a chopstick.

-Gather your material: Felt and stuffing.
+Gather your material: natural fiber vegan felt and stuffing.